790gradml/gradML/_docs/_contents.md

 Those with write access to this repository can edit directly via the GitHub webUI; a PR can be another approach.
 Content edits pushed to the `main` branch will be "live" on [`gradML`](https://gradml.mit.edu) within a few seconds.
 Other changes, like website infrastructure upgrades or feature changes, require a server-side reload.

-Below is a quick demo of adding a "gradient vector" blob:
+Below is a quick demo of adding a "gradient vector" blob (commit [`c8d8c5d`](https://github.com/shensquared/gradML/commit/c8d8c5d15cce69b94a6ff0aa980f45e9d4c0cbc2))

 ![](figs/simpe-edit-demo.gif)